Diplomatic rank: France

 There are two additional ranks for ICT specialists (also in ascending order):

 Germany

 The German Foreign Service uses a rank system that is connected to that of the rest of the civil administration and to military ranks through a common pay table.
 All ranks also occur in female form.

+Greece

+The Greek Foreign Service uses a system initially modelled after military ranks.
+All ranks correspond to the Diplomatic Branch's rank and pay by law, albeit their functions are largely different.

 Hungary

 The ranks at the Hungarian Foreign Service are the following.: